Lady Rokujō: Origins

 Lady Rokujō is based on the role of Japanese noblewomen consorts in the 12th century.

 Her character is named after her residence on Sixth Street (Rokujō) of the capital city Heian-kyō, Kyogoku.
 She is also referred to as Rokujō no Miyasundokoro depending on translations.
 Her name is an alias as the novel was written during the Heian era during which it was considered socially unacceptable to mention individuals by given name.

 Background

 Lady Rokujō is the daughter of a high ranking Minister of the Left.
 Before the events of The Tale of Genji, Lady Rokujō was the consort to the crown prince.
 Lady Rokujō had a daughter with the crown prince at 16, whom they named Akikonomu.
 At 20 years old, the crown prince died.
-Lady Rokujō became a consort of Emperor Reizei.
+Akikonomu became a consort of Emperor Reizei.

 Role in The Tale of Genji

 Lady Rokujō is first mentioned in the novel in the chapter Kiritsubo.
 A teenage Genji begins his affair with the older Lady Rokujō, who at the time was also a consort of Emperor Reizei.
 Genji loses interest in Lady Rokujō and delays the intervals between their meetings.
 This upsets Lady Rokujō who wishes to be his only lover.

 Lady Rokujō next appears in the chapter Hana no En.
 Lady Rokujō visits the Kamo Matsuri Festival.
 Lady Rokujō is humiliated when her Gissha is rudely pushed aside by Lady Aoi’s manservants and Genji ignores her.
 Lady Rokujō notices Lady Aoi is pregnant with Genji's child and becomes jealous.
 Her spirit rushes out of her body as a wrathful Shiryo and possesses Lady Aoi.
 Lady Aoi becomes extremely ill, and rumors spread that a jealous lover of Genji must be possessing Lady Aoi.
 Lady Rokujō denies rumors that it is her spirit torturing Genji’s mistress.
 Lady Rokujō has a dream about an aggressive encounter with a rival woman, and wakes to find she smells of poppy seeds.
 Lady Rokujō realizes she is the Shiryo possessing Lady Aoi.
 Lady Rokujō is distraught at the revelation.
 Her negative feelings strengthen the Shiryo, and Lady Aoi dies as a result.

 In the following chapter Sakaki, Lady Rokujō is frightened by her jealous Shiryo.
 She leaves to the Ise Province with her daughter Akikonomu to purify and contain her spirit.
 Genji visits her briefly.

 Lady Rokujō next appears at the end of the chapter Miotsukushi.
 Lady Rokujō and Akikonomu return to the capital.
 Lady Rokujō dies soon after from illness, and entrusts Akikonomu and her estate to Genji.
 In her will, Lady Rokujō asks Genji not to begin a sexual relationship with Akikonomu, so he appoints her as a court lady of the new Emperor.